grange85/ahfow-www/collections/_posts/2004/2004-09-29-dates-begin-to-trickle-in-for-lunas-farewell-tour.markdown

 - news
 tags: []
 ---

-<p>Luna's extended farewell tour is finally beginning to take shape.
+Luna's extended farewell tour is finally beginning to take shape.
 After a few dates in Japan they return to the US and then plan to tour Europe and play some more US dates in early 2005.
-I will post any dates I hear of as soon as I hear of them so keep an eye on this site  ([http://www.fullofwishes.info/galaxie/index.php?news=yes](https://web.archive.org/web/20040929+/http://www.fullofwishes.info/galaxie/index.php?news=yes)).Other places to keep an eye on are Fuzzywuzzy (obviously - [http://www.fuzzywuzzy.com](https://web.archive.org/web/20040929+/http://www.fuzzywuzzy.com)) and the ticket agent sites like Ticketweb, Ticketmaster and Pollstar</p>
+I will post any dates I hear of as soon as I hear of them so keep an eye on this site  ([http://www.fullofwishes.info/galaxie/index.php?news=yes](https://web.archive.org/web/20040929+/http://www.fullofwishes.info/galaxie/index.php?news=yes)).Other places to keep an eye on are Fuzzywuzzy (obviously - [http://www.fuzzywuzzy.com](https://web.archive.org/web/20040929+/http://www.fuzzywuzzy.com)) and the ticket agent sites like Ticketweb, Ticketmaster and Pollstar